CustomWeather - Historical Hourly and Daily Weather Observations - 100 Years

 - Does their intelligence come from the best weather data sources?
 Do they collect their data from multiple sources, and if so, what are these sources?

 - Can you get a weather data sample or demo their weather API with a free trial?

 - What format is their weather data delivered in?
 CSV?
 JSON?
 REST API?

 Who are the best Weather Data providers?

 Finding the right Weather Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular Weather Data providers that you might want to buy Weather Data from are CustomWeather, Ambee, Meteomatics, OikoLab Weather, and Storm Glass.
+Popular Weather Data providers that you might want to buy Weather Data from are CustomWeather, Ambee, Meteomatics, AWIS Weather Services, and Marcus Weather.

 Where can I buy Weather Data?

 Data providers and vendors listed on Datarade sell Weather Data products and samples.
 Popular Weather Data products and datasets available on our platform are CustomWeather - Historical Hourly and Daily Weather Observations - 100 Years by CustomWeather, Global Weather Mapping - Marcus Weather Mapping (MWM) by Marcus Weather, and Ambee: Weather API - Global Coverage by Ambee.